mehul-alphonso/docs.scala-lang/getting-started-intellij-track/testing-scala-in-intellij-with-scalatest.md

 Let's go over this line by line:

 * `class CubeCalculatorTest` means we are testing the object `CubeCalculator`
-* `extends FunSuite` lets us use functionality of ScalaTest's FunSuite class such as the `test` function
+* `extends FunSuite` let us use functionality of ScalaTest's FunSuite class such as the `test` function
 * `test` is function that comes from the FunSuite library that collects results from assertions within the function body.